astronomer/astronomer-cosmos/README.rst

         start_date=datetime(2022, 11, 27),
     )

-Simiarly, we can render these projects as Airflow TaskGroups using the ``DbtTaskGroup`` class.
+Simiarly, you can render an Airflow TaskGroups using the ``DbtTaskGroup`` class.
 Here's an example with the jaffle_shop project:

 .. code-block:: python